 The performance-based restricted stock awards under our LTIP described in notes 5-9 above provide that each recipient possesses voting and dividend rights with respect to his target shares pending settlement at the end of the applicable performance cycle.
 Under the terms of each performance award, the target number of shares is subject to increase or decrease based on the outcome of applicable performance measures.
-Each recipient also possesses voting and dividend rights with respect to the time-based restricted stock awards described in notes 5-9.
+Each recipient also possesses voting and dividend rights with respect to the time-based restricted stock awards described in note 1 for the directors and notes 5-9 for the executives.